User Guide

 -

-deletes the 1st contact in the results of thefind
+find -c n/Betsyfollowed bydelete -c 1deletes the 1st contact in the results of thefindcommand.

 You can use this command to delete all contacts with a specified tag.